blog-banner-image

 By contrast, the International Association for Identification (IAI) offers more targeted certifications that reflect specific competencies such as footwear identification; forensic art expertise; bloodstain pattern analysis; and ten-print fingerprint certification.
 Check with certifying boards for specific prerequisites.

-Step 6: Enroll in a graduate program in forensic science (2-4years)
+Step 6: Enroll in a graduate program in forensic science (optional but encouraged, two to four years)

-While a master’s degree may be optional for many positions, for mid-career forensic scientists seeking to upgrade their knowledge and credentials, pursuing a master’s or a doctoral program in forensic science is an enticing option.
+While a master’s degree may be optional for many positions, pursuing a master’s or doctoral program in forensic science is an enticing option for mid-career forensic scientists seeking to upgrade their knowledge and credentials.
 Here are graduate degree and certificate programs in forensic science.

 Boston University